-The Green Ribbon Group is a close-knit team of three women.
-We believe in the need to not only improve mental healthcare in Malaysia, but to also encourage a community approach.
-We come from a diverse range of backgrounds – Politics; History and International Relations; and Psychology.
+The Green Ribbon Group is a close-knit team of four.
+We come from a diverse range of backgrounds – Politics and Law, History and International Relations; Psychology; and Sports Science.

 YAM Tengku Puteri Raja Tengku Puteri Iman Afzan Al-Sultan Abdullah